jajunk/LightHouseLinuxMasterMDFiles/Package and Process Management/Proccess Monitoring and Management.md

 killall firefox
 ```

-c) pkill - Kill Processes Based on Name and Other Attributes
+- pkill - Kill Processes Based on Name and Other Attributes
 'pkill' is more flexible than killall, allowing you to kill processes based on various attributes.

 Example: